Can Meditation Help with Ehlers-Danlos Syndrome and HSD? A Complete Guide for Beginners

 We can wonder how meditation could help with such complex issues.
 How could something as simple and accessible as meditation make a difference?

-I trained in transcendental meditation back in 2017 after my mother died.
+I experienced the impact when I trained in transcendental meditation back in 2017 after my mother died.
 I was struggling with my health and, in particular, a lengthy mast cell reaction to stress.

 Since then, I have integrated meditation into my own daily routine and include it as a key part of the Integral Movement Method for hypermobility.